LLM Reference

 Where can I run Claude Sonnet 4.6 and Qwen3.5-397B-A17B?

-Claude Sonnet 4.6 is available on OpenRouter, Anthropic, AWS Bedrock, and GCP Vertex AI.
-Qwen3.5-397B-A17B is available on OpenRouter.
+Claude Sonnet 4.6 is available on OpenRouter, Anthropic, AWS Bedrock, GCP Vertex AI, and Microsoft Foundry.
+Qwen3.5-397B-A17B is available on OpenRouter, Together AI, Alibaba Cloud PAI-EAS, and Novita AI.
 Provider coverage can affect latency, region availability, compliance posture, and fallback options.

 Continue comparing